Culture, Sovereignty, and Social Justice: The Shifting Value Horizons of Kurdish-Language Activism in Turkey and North Kurdistan

 Drawing on two years of ethnographic research with Kurdish-language students and educators in the linguistically mixed, ‘Mesopotamian’ border city of Mardin between 2015-2019, and on the analysis of activist media, this paper explores how competing discourses from within Kurdish-language activism mobilize both of these binary framings in different contexts and for different purposes.
 Moreover, it draws attention to how these framings are themselves positioned relative to larger ideological value horizons – or discursive ‘problem-spaces’ (Scott 2004) that inform the metrics through which language’s value is assessed as both a means and an end within social life.
 More specifically, it emphasizes how the two most prominent value horizons informing Kurdish language activism in Turkey and North Kurdistan over the past century– ‘Kurdish culture’ and ‘national sovereignty’ – have begun to shift in response to an emerging value discourse that emphasizes language activism’s role in ‘social justice’ (Heller 2013) and seeks to establish it as an activity also oriented toward anti-racist and feminist outreach and struggles for economic and social equity.

-Keywords: language activism, publics, value, Turkey, Kurdistan
+Keywords: Keywords: language activism, publics, value, Turkey, Kurdistan